-Trained at Laban (Trinity Laban), Maria began her career as a dancer; she has worked for The Royal Opera, Covent Garden and English National Opera at the London Coliseum, where she performed every season for 18 years in productions directed by many leading directors and eminent figures such as David Alden, Sir Jonathan Miller, Sir David Pountney, Deborah Warner CBE and Keith Warner.
+Trained at Laban (Trinity Laban), Maria began her career as a dancer; she has worked for The Royal Opera, Covent Garden and English National Opera at the London Coliseum, where she performed extensively for 18 years in productions directed by many leading directors and eminent figures such as David Alden, Sir Jonathan Miller, Sir David Pountney, Deborah Warner CBE and Keith Warner.

 As movement director and choreographer she has worked with various companies including Opera Circus, Palace Opera, European Chamber Opera, English Touring Opera, Floral Opera and Abbey Opera.
 For Birkbeck Opera, she created work for semi-staged concerts and fully-staged performances in collaboration with directors Mike Ashman, Stuart Barker, Nina Brazier, Caroline Gawn, Richard Gregson, Seb Harcombe, Mark Hathaway, Tom Hawkes, Tim Hopkins, Michael Hunt, Shirley Keane, Michael Moxham, John Ramster, Steven Stead and Andrew Wickes.

-Early in her career she retrained in opera and went on to sing in concert and a range of principal soprano roles at venues such as the Royal Festival Hall, Purcell Room, Leighton House, Conway Hall, Donmar Warehouse, the Royal Overseas League, Sadler's Wells and stately homes in the UK.
+Early in her career she retrained in opera and went on to sing in concerts, recitals and a range of principal soprano roles at venues such as the Royal Festival Hall, Purcell Room, Leighton House, Conway Hall, Donmar Warehouse, the Royal Overseas League, Sadler's Wells and stately homes in the UK.

 Two movement-based operas have been written for her, firstly the acclaimed 'El Tigre' by BAFTA award-winning composer Ben Bartlett, directed/choreographed by Caroline Pope, and 'The Conference of the Birds' by Dirk Campbell, directed/choreographed by Darlene Stevens, both pieces led by conductor Charles Hazelwood with the EOS orchestra.